Take me out to the ballpark, vax me up with the crowd

 There’s a chance the vaccination site will have to be moved when the baseball season starts up in April and the stadium is allowed to sell tickets for 10 percent of its seating capacity.
 But for now, the crowds flocking here overnight seem to be mostly people who haven’t been able to get an appointment in the daytime because of high demand, or people who hate shots and waited to get the Johnson & Johnson vaccine because they’d only have to get one jab.
 The vast majority identified themselves as Puerto Rican or Black, which lines up with the borough’s demographics.
 The age range was vast; New York has added groups like restaurant workers and people with certain health conditions to the eligibility list.

-Afredi Belashi, a 21-year-old South Asian cashier at Domino’s Pizza, came by with his co-worker, delivery worker Mehedi Hassan, as soon as they got off work at 10 p.m.
+Afredi Belash, a 21-year-old South Asian cashier at Domino’s Pizza, came by with his co-worker, delivery worker Mehedi Hassan, as soon as they got off work at 10 p.m.
 “A lot of people don’t believe in the vaccine,” said Belashi, “but I mean, I saw a lot of people who got covid and died.
 My friend’s dad, he passed away from it two weeks ago, so I didn’t want to take a chance.”

 Carmen Rojas, 61, a retired cook from the board of education, was excited to be making her first trip to Yankee Stadium after a lifetime in the Bronx.
 After trying to get an appointment online for a month, she saw a hotline for overnight appointments advertised on TV, called it, and got bookings for herself, her sister and her neighbors.
 “Emotionally, I feel great,” she says, “because I know I can go out and I’m not going to be getting covid-19, which is good because I’m diabetic and I have problems with my lungs.”